Biography of Vincent Keele

 The New Adventure In Paint

 As he returned to creating artwork he realized, a more realist style was once again calling his name.
 Turning his studies to old masters, he studied William (JMW) Turner’s style of light and color volume, Michelangelo Caravaggio’s dynamic contrast of light and dark, and The Hudson River School painters Albert Bierstadt and Robert S. Duncanson to truly understand how to use aerial and linear perspective.
-Pablo Picasso and Amedeo Modigliani’s philosophies help keep all the works loose and out of the box, while people like Kerry Marshall and Henry Ossawa Tanner’s passion help bring a voice and meaning to the work.
+Kerry Marshall and Charles White philosophies help keep all the works loose and out of the box, while people like Henry Ossawa Tanner’s passion help bring a voice and meaning to the work.

 Incorporating the Baroque Style